Keeping an eye on your health

 Making sure you are aware of the particular risks involved with your destination, and preparing in advance for them is the best way to ensure you stay safe and healthy on your trip.
 While it is impossible to foresee every potential risk, there are a few major pieces of preparation you should undertake.

 Vaccinations are perhaps the single most important thing to consider when travelling to exotic places.
 Most of the conditions which are prevalent in popular tourist destinations can be prevented against with vaccinations.
-Look up advice on which vaccinations are most necessary in your destination while planning your trip, and ensure your doctor administers them to you with plenty of time before your embark.
+Look for travel health advice on which vaccinations are most necessary in your destination while planning your trip, and ensure your doctor administers them to you with plenty of time before your embark.

 Malaria is a disease spread by mosquito bites.
 While symptoms usually appear within a period of 7 to 30 days, they can sometimes take up to a year to develop, so preparation particularly important.